zdravkov/kendo-docs/api/dataviz/diagram.md

 ### zoomRate `Number` *(default: 1.1)*

 The scaling factor or the zoom when using the mouse-wheel to zoom in or out.
+If zoomRate is less than 1, zooming will be reverted.
+If zoomRate=1, then zooming will appear disabled.

 ### dataSource `kendo.data.DataSource`